ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

 # Conclusion

-*Ingress* feature really does simplify application depoyment on Kubernetes.
+Ingress feature really does simplify application depoyment on Kubernetes.
 It adds another abstraction layer on top of a complex feature, especially in the container world, where time to live is very low and reverse proxies have to be dynamic.

-There are few *ingress controller* for now, Google is pushing its but it is only available on GCE.
-Another community maintained is the Nginx but it does not natively support Kubernetes and/or Let's Encrypt where Træfik does.
+There are few Ingress Controllers for now, Google is pushing its but it is only available on GCE.
+Another community maintained is the Nginx but it does not natively support Kubernetes and/or Let's Encrypt where Træfɪk does.

-Even if very few options are available in Træfik, there is a strong community and features are coming up quickly.
-Træfik already supports multiple backends such as Kubernetes, Mesos, Consul but also Let's Encrypt as we saw.
+Even if very few options are available in Træfɪk, there is a strong community and features are coming up quickly.
+Træfɪk already supports multiple backends such as Kubernetes, Mesos, Consul but also Let's Encrypt as we saw.

 About Kubernetes, the project is becoming more and more pluggable, with a high abstraction level, and rapidly evolving.
-For exemple with *FlexVolume* and *Dynamic Provisioning*, which allow custom storage solutions to interface with kubernetes without touching core Kubernetes code.
-It is the same thing with *ingress* controller where (in addition to OSS solution) allow editor to publish software comatible with Kubernetes and the *ingress* feature.
+For exemple with **FlexVolume** and **Dynamic Volume Provisioning**, which allow custom storage solutions to interface with kubernetes without touching core Kubernetes code.
+It is the same thing with Ingress controller where (in addition to OSS solution) allow editor to publish software comatible with Kubernetes and the Ingress feature.

 **Kevin Lefevre - [@ArchiFleKs](https://twitter.com/ArchiFleKs)**